nchain-innovation/utxo-as-a-service/docs/Project.md

 ## In Progress
 * Add collections
     * add min required by John for demo
+    * modified collection table to cope with larger tx
 * split config to make mainnet/testnet switch safer

 * Check on mainnet